Start here

 Plain meaning

+One minute opens the door.
 Wild Minutes is a free outside-time movement for getting back outside one real minute at a time.
-A wild minute is any real minute when you return to the outside world on purpose.
+A wild minute is one real minute outside on purpose.

 Porch, sidewalk, balcony, schoolyard, bus stop, courtyard, bench, or a strip of sky.